hwengineer/rf_linkbudget/README.md

 ## Changelog

+### 1.1.2
+added more unit tests
+added more parameter verification
+`SPDT` Switches now have an Iso parameter for an isolation value

 ### 1.1.1
-Updated examples with `Filter` component added first bunch of unittests
+Updated examples with `Filter` component
+added first bunch of unittests

 ### 1.1.0
 Changed Attenuator OIP3 to IIP3 value.
 This change breaks old scripts!

 ### 1.0.2